idealo/aws-signing-proxy/README.md

 #### With Credentials via OIDC

-Execute the binary with either the required environment variables set or via cli flags:
+Execute the binary with either the required environment variables:

 ```
 ASP_CREDENTIALS_PROVIDER=oidc; \